ltw-webdev-javascript/curriculum/bubble-popper.md

     before: |
       The next piece of code we’re going to write is to make the bubbles “pop” when they are clicked.

-      To start, let’s write some Javascript that will add a class to the bubble when it’s clicked:
+      To start, let’s write some JavaScript that will add a class to the bubble when it’s clicked:
     code_lang: js
     code_file: "js/main.js"
     code: |